What Is Asthma?

 Asthma symptoms can occur daily, weekly or infrequently, and can range from mild to severe.
 This can be very frightening to people with asthma as well as their families.
 There are an estimated 17 million people living in the United States with self-reported asthma.
 It is extremely important to seek medical attention for this illness.
 It is the most common chronic illness among children and if left untreated or under-treated, asthma may result in a significant reduction in quality of life, with potential loss of lung function, exercise limitation, difficulty sleeping, school or work absenteeism, costly emergency room visits and in a few cases, even death.

 The good news?
-Though there is no cure for asthma, when properly diagnosed and treated with medications, and when “triggers” are identified and avoided, the symptoms and permanent affects of asthma can be greatly reduced, if not eliminated.
+Though there is no cure for asthma, when properly diagnosed and treated with medications, and when “triggers” are identified and avoided, the symptoms and permanent effects of asthma can be greatly reduced, if not eliminated.

 A board-certified allergy and asthma specialist will diagnose asthma after an extensive patient interview, physical exam and a lung function test.
 The allergists at Atlanta Allergy & Asthma are specially trained to identify the triggers of asthma and in prescribing a management plan that allows for a healthy, active lifestyle.

 An asthma diagnosis is based on several different things, including medical history, physical exam, and results of certain tests, such as lung tests.
 Your doctor may ask about your medical history, including any allergies, examine your nose, throat, and upper airways and listen to your breathing.
 There are also special tests that can help diagnose asthma, including lung function tests, chest x-rays, etc.